- My Domains are all registered with Dreamhost.com

 - Create dedicated accounts for your blog.
 This is where you will interact with your readers and keep them up to date with your content.
 Overtime this may become your main personal type account especially if you’re running a more personal blog such as a lifestyle blog.

 - Make it a point to promote a piece of your content each day especially in the beginning when no one knows who you are.
 Follow blogging hashtags, interact with other bloggers and share their content.
-Building relationships and community is key in lasting in the blogging world.
+Building relationships and community is key for lasting in the blogging world.

 - While there are other aspects of running a blog which I will cover in more posts to come, these are the basics to get your blog established and content creation started without breaking the bank.
 I hope you found these tips and products useful.
 This post contains affiliate links to products mentioned that I have already purchased with my own money.